NTFS vs exFAT vs FAT32 vs APFS: Differences Explanation

 NTFS

-NTFS is short for New Technology File System.
-It is a proprietary file system format developed by Microsoft.
-It is initially released in 1993 and used for most Windows versions, starting from Windows NT 3.1 to Windows 11.
+NTFS is an abbreviation for “New Technology File System”.
+It is a proprietary file system format developed by Microsoft, initially released in 1993 and since then used in most versions of Windows, from Windows NT 3.1 to Windows 11.

 exFAT

 exFAT is short for Extensible File Allocation Table.
 It is a file system also introduced by Microsoft in 2006.
-It is mainly used for flash storage devices like USB flash drives, SD cards, and some other portable devices. exFAT is a variant of the FAT file system.
+It is mainly used for flash storage devices like USB flash drives, SD cards, and other portable devices. exFAT is a variant of the FAT file system.

 FAT32